Honorable Mention – Flash 405, April 2019: “Magic & Myths”

 I aim at Daddy how he showed me.
 I squint and pull, a pop and smack.

 Like Oracle, here is another piece that does so much work in establishing voice and tone in just the first line!
 I was given a recognizable character that instantly grounded me in an otherwise cryptic, dangerous, undefined world, which meant the teasing details were able to drive up the suspense rather than mire it.
-Are their monsters lurking in the dark?
+Are there monsters lurking in the dark?
 Zombies?
 I’m not sure, but I don’t mind a little mystery.
 The magic in this piece is in the spell of fear and motherhood that falls upon the narrator, and how those dark forces push her into performing the taboo.
 Teething is well-crafted, very chilling, and very cool.

 Rachel Richardson was born and raised in Tulsa, Oklahoma, and lives in Baltimore, Maryland.
 She attended the Clarion Science Fiction & Fantasy Writers Workshop in 2017 and tweets @pintojamesbean.